Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 This motivates the existence of [constr_1404]:
 [constr_1404] All NvDataInterface.nvData of PortPrototypes in the context of a speciﬁc SwcServiceDependency shall be mapped to the same NvBlockDescriptor (cid:100) In the context of a given SwcServiceDependency (which, in turn, is owned by an AtomicSwComponentType), all NvDataInterface.nvData of PortPrototypes referenced by a RoleBasedPortAssignment with attribute RoleBasedPortAssignment.role set to NvDataPort shall be connected (either directly or via the deﬁnition of suitable PortInterfaceMappings) to NvDataInterface.nvData (on the side of the NvBlockSwComponentType) that are completely mapped (via NvBlockDataMappings) to the identical NvBlockDescriptor.ramBlock. (cid:99)()

+<-------------- multimodal context
+This architecture defines an Application SW-Component and an NvBlock SW-Component collaborating to persist and retrieve non-volatile data.
+The Application SWC exposes DataX via NvDataPorts and invokes an SwcServiceDependency for NVRAM operations; the NvBlock SWC implements the storage mapping, links ramBlockY to BlockY, and signals completion through the NvMNotifyJobFinished Client-Server interface.

+• Component hierarchy
+  – Two SwComponentPrototype instances: one typed by ApplicationSwComponentType containing SwcServiceDependency “DataX” and NvDataInterface/DataX1, DataX2; one typed by NvBlockSwComponentType housing NvBlockDataMapping, VariableDataPrototype “ramBlockY” and NvBlockDescriptor “BlockY.”

+• Ports & interfaces
+  – RoleBasedPortAssignment for roles NvDataPort (PPort/RPort for DataX1/DataX2) and NvMNotifyJobFinished (ClientServerInterface); NvBlockNeeds «isOfType» DataX; NvDataInterface «isOfType» DataY2.

+• Data flow
+  – Application sends DataX to NvBlock via NvDataPort assemblies; NvBlock stores it in ramBlockY/BlockY; upon completion, NvBlock invokes NvMNotifyJobFinished back to the Application.

+• Key AUTOSAR concepts
+  – SwcServiceDependency, RoleBasedPortAssignment, AssemblySwConnector, DelegationSwConnector, «isOfType» associations, ClientServerInterface, NvBlockDataMapping, VariableDataPrototype, NvBlockDescriptor.

+• Scenario
+  – Design intent: enable the Application component to offload non-volatile data storage to an NvBlock SWC and receive asynchronous job-finished notifications. ---------------------->
 Figure 11.11: Visualization of the statement made by [constr_1404]

 The statement made by [constr_1404] is visualized in Figure 11.11.
 The context deﬁning model elements, i.e. SwcServiceDependency owned by the AtomicSwComponentType as well as NvBlockDescriptor owned by the NvBlockSwComponentType, are colored in light orange.